-On 21 June 2013, the Presidents of France and the Comoros signed the “Paris declaration on friendship and cooperation between France and Comoros” to revive the bilateral relationship.
+On 21 June 2013, Presidents François Hollande and Ikililou Dhoinine of France and the Comoros signed the “Paris declaration on friendship and cooperation between France and the Union of the Comoros” to reshape the bilateral relationship.
 A strengthened political dialogue was opened with the creation of a “High Joint Council” (HCP) which has so far met five times.

 The fifth HCP meeting on 12 September 2017 was an opportunity to strengthen bilateral dialogue, as agreed by the French President and his counterpart in their telephone call of 5 June that year.

 After a few tense months due to the decision of the Comoros authorities on 21 March 2018 to cease readmitting the country’s citizens who entered Mayotte illegally, the signing of a joint declaration by the respective Foreign Ministers of the two countries on 6 November that year breathed new life into our bilateral cooperation.

 During President Azali’s official visit to France in July 2019, a renewed partnership framework document was signed, involving mutual commitments in order to effectively combat human tragedies at sea.
 It came with a development plan worth €150 million over three years in health, education and employment, especially youth employment.

 - 21 June 2013: President Hollande received President Ikililou at the Élysée Palace to sign the declaration of friendship

 - 23 August 2014: President Hollande took part in the Indian Ocean Commission Summit in Moroni

 - 26 May 2016: Mr André Vallini attended the inauguration ceremony of President Azali

 - 4 October 2016: meeting of President Hollande with President Azali at the Élysée Palace, ahead of the fourth HCP, chaired for the Comoros by Mr Mohamed Bacar Dossar, Minister of Foreign Affairs